Do Go On - 127 - Escape From Colditz Castle

 Well, so that's three home runs.

-So I listened to pretty good.
+So, I have listened to pretty good.

 Thank you.